 At the confirmation of the new contract for the 6th ship in the series, the company announced that the dual-fuel ship will be chartered by Brittany Ferries for ten years for service on operator’s route between Portsmouth and Bilbao-Santander.

 The E-Flexer ships are 42,400 GT ropax 215-metre long ferries.
 They can accommodate up to 1,000 passengers and will feature 3,100 lane metres for vehicles.

 Of the 5 earlier, LNG-ready ferries in the E-Flexer series, Stena will operate 3 on its Irish Sea routes while the 4th ship will also sail in Brittany Ferries fleet on the UK-Spain route.
 The 5th is set to make English Channel crossings between Dover-Calais under a ten-year bareboat charter with shipping company DFDS.

-The first 4 E-Flexer vessels are due for delivery between late 2019-late 2020, and the DFDS ship is due to be delivered in 2021.
+The first four E-Flexer class STENA passenger liners are due for delivery between late 2019 - late 2020, and the DFDS ship is due to be delivered in 2021.